How to Cook Crab Legs—Our Smart, Easy Technique Yields Perfect Results Every Time

 Crab legs are a familiar sight at restaurants and raw bars, piled high over a bed of ice on cold seafood platters or arranged on buffet tables at weddings and other big parties.
-They're the kind of indulgence you might load up on when you see them out but never think about making at home, likely assuming that cooking them requires special equipment or culinary chops to pull off.
-What you may not realize, however, is that crab legs are incredibly simple to prepare, especially once you learn how to steam them.
+They're the kind of indulgence you might load up on when you see them out, but have you ever wondered how to cook crab legs at home?
+While it may seem like something you'd need special equipment or culinary chops to pull off, crab legs are actually incredibly simple to prepare, especially once you learn how to steam them.
 All you need is a big pot and a steamer basket—or, in a pinch, a colander.

 Choose the Type of Crab

 There are loads of delicious crab varieties to choose from, depending on where you live and what's available in season (yes, crabs have seasons when they are most plentiful and best for eating).
 But the varieties most sought after for their legs are king crab and snow crab.
 (Dungeness, blue, and stone crabs are all tasty, with their own distinctive flavor profiles, but they are most often sold whole rather than in parts like legs.)

 As you might guess from the name, king crabs are much bigger than snow crabs, with big, thick, meaty legs.
 You'll often hear them referred to as Alaskan king crab, since the crustaceans are plentiful all along the state's coastline.
 Snow crabs, found in the frigid waters of the northern Atlantic and Pacific oceans, are smaller than king crabs, with longer, skinnier, less meaty legs.
 Both varieties are available frozen year-round, from big box stores, specialty markets, online sources, and including many suppliers who sell directly to consumers.
 Wild Alaskan crab is considered the tastiest but is also the most expensive.